farnoosh27/LeetCode-Solutions/347_TopKfrequentelements/347_TopKfrequentelements.md

 <img width="1778" alt="bucketsort" src="https://user-images.githubusercontent.com/72529423/230746749-24f6c341-f29e-4c52-a6fb-6c48dba79602.png">

 Bucket sort is useful when the input data is uniformly distributed over a range.
-It has a linear time complexity O(n) for average and best cases, where n is the number of elements in the input array, making it one of the fastest sorting algorithms for such inputs.
+It has a linear time complexity O(n) for average and best cases, where **n is the number of elements in the input array**, making it one of the fastest sorting algorithms for such inputs.

 The basic idea of bucket sort is to divide the input array into a set of buckets based on some criteria, such as the value of the elements, and then sort each bucket individually using another sorting algorithm.
 The sorted buckets are then merged back together to produce the final sorted array."